Billmate/woocommerce/src/Readme.txt

 https://www.billmate.se/press-och-media/
 == Changelog ==

+=  3.9.11 (2020-03-09)
+* Fix added check for Billmate Checkout is setbefore checking its value

 =  3.9.10 (2020-03-09)
 * Enhancement - added check for woocommerce versions for which coupon function should be used